Galardolind/NumericSequenceCalculator/README.md

 ##UI tests  && Unit Tests

 To Run the UI tests, you need to deploy the application.
-To do the UI tests I have used the IIS and Selenium.
+To do the UI tests I used IIS and Selenium.

 1. Open the project
 2. Click on Build (The top menu) → Publish NumericSequenceCalculator
-3. Do the configuration to make it work with your own IIS (If you are not familiar with it follow [this tutorial](https://msdn.microsoft.com/en-us/library/dd465337%28v=vs.110%29)
+3. Setup with your own IIS (If you are not familiar with it follow [this tutorial](https://msdn.microsoft.com/en-us/library/dd465337%28v=vs.110%29)
 4. Open the UI directory inside the 'NumericSequenceCalculator.Test' project → open the 'UnitTest1.cs' file
 5. Modify the 'SITE_PATH' variable on line 16 to adapt with your server link
 6. Rebuild the project → Verify if your web server is correctly launched